2001 Rutgers Scarlet Knights football team

 The 2001 Rutgers Scarlet Knights football team represented Rutgers University in the 2001 NCAA Division I-A football season.
 The Scarlet Knights were led by new head coach Greg Schiano and played their home games at Rutgers Stadium.
-They are a member of the Big East Conference.
+They were a member of the Big East Conference.
 They finished the season 2–9, 0–7 in Big East play to finish in last place.
-Due to the Terrorist Attacks of September 11th, Rutgers September 15 home game against California was postponed until November 23.
+Due to the September 11 attacks, Rutgers' September 15 home game against California was postponed until November 23.